lillian-aoki/disease-model-2019/disease_model_III.md

 Spring Warming was derived from MUR SST product - 1 km pixels.
 Because many of our sites are in small estuaries, the coastal masking of land excludes many sites (11 of 32 meadows).
-Here, I’ve added in two more sites - OR-A and OR-B, in Coos Bay, where there is a NERR water quality sampling station.
-The NERR water temps fall between OR-A and OR-B for late summer and fall, so I’ve used the NERR data as the temperature data for both OR-A and OR-B. This brings the total of sites included in the model to 23.
+Here, I’ve added in 4 more
+sites: OR-A and OR-B, in Coos Bay, where there is a NERR water quality sampling station, and BB-F and BB-C, where I used in situ logger temps from one of Jay’s students and temps predicted from a nearby buoy.
+The NERR water temps fall between OR-A and OR-B for late summer and fall (the period when we have HOBO loggers), so I’ve used the NERR data as the temperature data for both OR-A and OR-B. This brings the total of sites included in the model to 25.

 The temperature variable I used was Spring Warming, I calculated the rate of warming in ºC per week from April 1-June 30 2019.